-How do you know you are doing what you set out to do?
+How can you measure your efficiency when it comes to doing the things that you have set or planned to do?
 Afterwards, how do you know you’ve achieved what you set out to achieve?
 Part of making sure a project is successful is to make routine evaluations throughout its execution.
 You can also conduct post-project evaluation to help future projects and understand what went wrong, what went right, and what needs to be improved.
 These are all details that can be conveniently listed on a checklist.

 Whatever your project, you can use a checklist template from this collection to make sure you are preparing adequately, learning as you go, and make the most of it however it turns out.

 A Project Checklist is a kind of planning tool that works for everyone, from the hyper-organized to the spontaneous.
 It helps you monitor the progress of the project during each stage of its life.
 Using a Blank Checklist, you can then create a separate checklist to run through during each stage: